The Best Gaming Monitors For PS4 Pro And XBOX One X (2025 Reviews)

 Unfortunately, this means that console games that are locked to 30 FPS won’t have any benefit from it, but almost all 4K FreeSync monitors have this VRR range anyway.

-The ASUS VG289Q supports HDR (High Dynamic Range), but since the display lacks proper brightness and contrast capabilities as well as local dimming, HDR content will just get a bit better colors.
+The KTC H27P27 supports HDR (High Dynamic Range), but since the display lacks proper brightness and contrast capabilities as well as local dimming, HDR content will just get a bit better colors.

 Design & Connectivity

-Connectivity includes two HDMI 2.0 ports, DisplayPort 1.2, a headphone jack and dual 2W speakers.
+Connectivity options include two HDMI 2.0 ports, DisplayPort 1.4 and a headphone jack.

 Alternatives